dachiefjustice/railsgoat-cicd-lab/2023-update-notes.md

 - Updated VM hostname

 # Problems discovered
+## Railsgoat submodule not updating
+Automation in various parts of the project updates the railsgoat submodule, but wasn't pulling the latest changes.

+Resolved with: `git submodule update --init --recursive --remote`

 ## Git-SCM local repo scanning disabled
 The Git SCM plugin started disabling `file://` repos for security reasons.